informalsystems/hermes/relayer-x/README.md

   ```

 ### pSQL and Queries
-When running with psql enabled tendermint node a few tables are maintained by the node.
+A few tables are maintained by a psql enabled tendermint node.
 See the [schema.sql](https://github.com/informalsystems/ibc-rs/blob/anca/ibcnode/relayer-x/schema.sql) file for a description.
 In addition, on start, the relayer creates the `ibc_json` table if not already created.
-It stores the IBC data (in json format) for the height of the first event received.
+It stores snapshots of the chain IBC data (in json format) for the last N heights (N=8, hardcoded atm).

 ### Tendermint queries
 All tendermint RPCs that use the indexer have been implemented: